Virtual-Viking-Longship/Ship-Annotations/annotations/rowlock.md

 _**keipr** m., pl. keipar_ (Old Norse) [citations: [prose](https://onp.ku.dk/onp/onp.php?o42936)/[poetry](https://lexiconpoeticum.org/m.php?p=lemma&i=44158)]

-Pins on the upper edge of boats’ sides, which allowed for rowing and for oars to be rested.
+Curved wood on the upper edge of boats’ sides, which allowed for rowing and for oars to be rested.
+A tholepin was used as a fulcrum for oars on smaller vessels.

 <div align="center">